julianbernauer/SAGE-QTAUR/README.md

 - Replication code for the chapters
 - Data sets used in the book
-- Answers to the questions in the book (also printed in its back)
+- Answers to the questions in the book
 - Solution code for the exercises in the book
 - Additional resources including slides